 Remove and wash off all remaining cuticle remover on your nails after 5 minutes if you apply directly to your skin.
 But from reading this, I do not think you want to do that again.
 Here is the second option.

-Put 4 or 5 drops of cuticle remover in water and soak your hands in this mixture using a finger bowl when you do your manicure.
+Put about 10 drops of cuticle remover in water and soak your hands in this mixture using a finger bowl when you do your manicure.
 Don’t worry the skin on your hand is much thicker than that underneath your cuticles so it can tolerate this mixture.

 Either way, do rinse and wash any remaining cuticle remover off with clean running water to be sure your cuticles are free of these harsh chemicals.